A long-term project on the socio-environmental impact of global issues on the city of Venice.

-Before coronavirus, Venice arguably withstood the world’s highest tourist pressure for an urban space: almost 30 million visitors per year vs. a local population 50,000 permanent residents.
+Before coronavirus, Venice arguably withstood the world’s highest tourist pressure for an urban space: almost 30 million visitors per year with a local population of 50,000 permanent residents.
 But Venice also suffers from water floods.
 Seasonally, repeated episodes of high tide affect the city, and sea level rise is worsening the situation, making floods more frequent.

 With these and other severe problems affecting the city, should not surprise that Venice was losing residents.
 In fact, the city lost more than 2/3 of its resident population in the last 6 decades, and is now inhabited by a decreasing 50 thousand permanent residents.

 #VENICE is an ongoing long-term documentary project on the socio-environmental impact of global issues like mass tourism, covid-19 and climate change on a fragile, unique and ancient city.

 The week of 11th – 17th November 2019 was one of the worst in Venice’s history.
 In 6 days, the sea water flooded the city 3 times, with tide peaks (‘acqua alta’ in Italian) reaching almost unprecedented levels.